specklesystems/speckle-docs-OLD/user/autocadcivil.md

 :::

-### Sending data
+### Sending Data

-The AutoCAD Civil3D connector supports selection filtering by layer.
+The AutoCAD Civil3D Connector supports selection filtering by layer.

-### Receiving data
+### Receiving Data

 Geometry from streams will be added to AutoCAD / Civil3D layers starting with a prefix with the following format: